Special Educational Needs at St Stephen’s C of E First School

 The key principles of the new legislation were:

 1. Young people and their families will be involved in discussions about the support they need, so they can share their knowledge and feed back to the school on the young person’s progress.

 2. Education, health and care plans (EHCP) will replace statements of special educational needs.
 New assessments for additional educational needs will follow the EHCP guidance from September 2014.

 3. Children who need extra specialist support will be placed on a SEND register as will be know as children needing SEND support.

 The local offer from Worcestershire County Council can be found at:

-The local offer for SEND at St Stephen’s CE RSA Academy upholds the children’s right to education and recognises the diverse educational needs within it's community.
+The local offer for SEND at St Stephen’s C of E First School upholds the children’s right to education and recognises the diverse educational needs within it's community.
 We acknowledge those needs may change and require a range of provision.
 We believe we have a duty to offer that provision where we can, to foster inclusion and provide full educational access.
 We value and respect each individual within our school.
 We strive to embed our Christian values throughout our daily learning, offering a caring, peaceful and stimulating learning environment that reflects our vibrant school community.